Palmarola

 Palmarola is a craggy, mostly uninhabited island in the Tyrrhenian Sea off the west coast of Italy.
 It is the second-largest of the Pontine Islands and located about 10 km west from Ponza.
 In antiquity it was known as Palmaria.

 Palmarola has an extremely rocky coast dotted with natural grottos, bays, cliffs, and crags.
-The island is primarily a nature reserve, but there are a handful of ports where boats can land and several restaurants that cater to tourists during the summer season.
+The island is primarily a nature reserve, but there are a handful of ports where boats can land and one restaurant that cater to tourists during the summer season.
 Palmarola has a few small beaches.